sosiristseng/blog-hugo-codeit/content/posts/linux/pkgs/docker-nvidia.md

 ---
-title: "Docker Nvidia"
+title: "Docker container with CUDA"
 date: 2020-10-30T17:18:27+08:00
-tags: ["docker", "cuda", "tenserflow", "tensorman", "GPU"]
+tags: ["docker", "cuda", "tensorman", "GPU"]
 categories: ["Linux", "Packages"]
 ---

 Run CUDA in docker container with nvidia GPUs.

-Assuming you have nvidia GPU and driver installed.

-CUDA runtime is **not** needed on the host system.
+An nvidia GPU and releavent driver are required.
+However,the CUDA runtime **is not required** on the host system.

 <!--more-->

 ## PopOS

-[`tensorman`](https://github.com/pop-os/tensorman) is available in its repository along with the nvidia container package.
+In PopOS, [`tensorman`](https://github.com/pop-os/tensorman) is available in its repository as well as the nvidia container package.

 ```bash
 sudo apt install nvidia-container-runtime tensorman